chlee-0/RL_canonical_forms_math/pre_school/6_dqn_PentagonPuzzle.md

 ## How to read the result

-- Larger $Q(s,a)$ means that move is closer (in expected steps) to success, given the reward design.
+- Larger $Q(s,a)$ generally means that move is better under the "$-1$ per step + optional goal bonus" reward design—typically corresponding to fewer expected steps to success, plus any contribution from the terminal bonus.
 - The greedy rollout path should look similar to the Phase 4 path; if it diverges, increase episodes or tweak scaling/bonus.
 - Printing the approximate $Q$-table at $s_\text{init}$ is a quick sanity check on which vertex move the net prefers.